 What is the main reason for preferring oil over plastic as a protective coating for a steel bicycle chain?

-- COil is less likely to react with the steel chain.
+- AOil is less likely to react with the steel chain.

-- DOil can spread to maintain a uniform coating during movement of the chain.
+- BOil can spread to maintain a uniform coating during movement of the chain.

-- EOil is less heavy than plastic so is less likely to impede the chain movement.
+- COil is less heavy than plastic so is less likely to impede the chain movement.

-A steel vehicle is protected from rusting by spraying the exposed surface with a second metal.
+A steel vehicle is protected from rusting by coating the exposed surface with a second metal.

 What name is given to this process?

 What name is given to the protective metal layer?

 Which of the following is the best definition of galvanic corrosion?

 - AOxidation of a metal accelerated by alloying